FuzzingLabs/secpipe/docs/docs/ai/architecture.md

 ## Knowledge & Ingestion

-- The `fuzzforge ingest` and `fuzzforge rag ingest` commands call into `ai/src/fuzzforge_ai/ingest_utils.py`, which filters file types, ignores caches, and populates Cognee datasets under `.fuzzforge/cognee/project_<id>/`.
+- The `fuzzforge ingest` and `fuzzforge rag ingest` commands call into `ai/src/fuzzforge_ai/ingest_utils.py`, which filters file types, ignores caches, and streams files to the Cognee service where they are stored under `s3://<bucket>/<prefix>/project_<id>/`.
+When files land directly in `s3://cognee/projects/<project-id>/<category>/...`, the dispatcher performs the same workflow automatically via RabbitMQ events.
 - Runtime queries hit `query_project_knowledge_api` on the executor, which defers to `cognee_service` for dataset lookup and semantic search.
 When Cognee credentials are absent the tools return a friendly "not configured" response.

 ## Artifact Pipeline